kallimachos/cv/doc/index.rst

 OpenStack, Amazon EC2, Red Hat Enterprise Virtualization, and VMware vSphere.

-Learning about new technology and sharing that knowledge with others is the highlight of my job, and I love the comradery of the open source community.
-I run the Brisbane OpenStack meetup and I have run several workshops on open source software for school-age girls.
+Learning about new technology and sharing that knowledge with others is the highlight of my job, and I love the camaraderie of the open source community.
+I run the Brisbane OpenStack meetup and workshops on open source software for school-age girls.
 More details of my community activities can be found on the :ref:`community` page.

+Originally from Canada, I now live in Brisbane with my wife and two dogs.
 When I’m not writing, I spend my time cycling, reading, and playing board games.